 - Almost $700,000 to a celebrity interior designer.

-According to IMDb, Horwitz, (credit as Zach Avery) has appeared in several lesser-known movies since 2009.
-Probably the most well-known film he appeared in is the 2014 war drama Fury, which stars Brad Pitt and Shia LaBeouf.
-Avery had the lead role in the 2020 Lionsgate thriller Last Moment of Clarity.
+Before his Ponzi scheme made headlines, Horwitz, (credit as Avery) appeared in several lesser-known movies including the 2014 war drama Fury, which starred Brad Pitt and Shia LaBeouf.

-On Horwitz’s LinkedIn profile, he says he received a doctorate in industrial organizational business psychology from the Chicago School of Professional Psychology.
+On Horwitz’s LinkedIn profile, he says that he received a doctorate in industrial-organizational business psychology from the Chicago School of Professional Psychology.